Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Preliminaries

 If the total volume~$\rho(\F)$ is finite, one minimizes~\eqref{Sact} over all regular Borel measures with the same total volume.
 If the total volume~$\rho(\F)$ is infinite, however, it is not obvious how to implement the volume constraint, making it necessary to proceed as follows.
 We need the following additional assumptions: \bitem \item[(iii)] The measure~$\rho$ is {\em{locally finite}} (meaning that any~$x \in \F$ has an open neighborhood~$U$ with~$\rho(U)< \infty$). \item[(iv)] The function~$\L(x,.)$ is $\rho$-integrable for all~$x \in \F$, giving a lower semi-continuous and bounded function on~$\F$. \eitem Given a regular Borel measure~$\rho$ on~$\F$, we then vary over all regular Borel measures~$\tilde{\rho}$ with

 (where~$|.|$ denotes the total variation of a measure).
 These variations of the causal action are well-defined.
+The existence theory for minimizers is developed in~\cite{noncompact}.

 We point out that, since a manifold is by definition locally compact and separable, $\F$ is a {\em{$\sigma$-compact}} topological space.
-As a consequence, every closed subset of~$\F$ is also $\sigma$-compact; a fact which we will use later on.
+As a consequence, every closed subset of~$\F$ is also $\sigma$-compact; this fact will be used later on.